python-attrs/cattrs/docs/converters.rst

 * a registry of dumps hooks, backed by a ``singledispatch``.
 * a registry of loads hooks, backed by a different ``singledispatch``.
-* a LRU cache of union disambiguation functions.
 * a ``dict_factory`` callable, used for creating ``dicts`` when dumping ``attrs`` classes.